 After graduating from law school, Dan was admitted to the Ohio Bar and began working at Robert J. Dodd, Jr. Co., LPA, specializing in representing worker’s compensation and Social Security disability clients.
 Dan was elected to the Ohio House of Representatives in 2006 and while serving as Chairman of the House Insurance Committee and as a member of the Agriculture and Natural Resources, Financial Institutions, Real Estate and Securities, Civil and Commercial Law, and Veterans Affairs Committees, Dan developed a reputation as a common-sense problem solver willing to cross party lines to create solutions that would benefit all Ohioans.

 After leaving the Ohio House of Representatives in 2011, Dan joined OAIS as its Executive Director.
 Dan quickly increased the visibility and the profile of the organization, making it an influential voice in education policy debates.
 Dan’s work on behalf of OAIS has led to several policy and statutory changes, including a high school testing exemption for ISACS-accredited private schools, direct receipt of auxiliary services funding by secular private schools, the change of the school year measured in days to hours, and an authorization of private schools to charge fees for school-provided transportation, among others.

 Dan is most proud of his roles as a husband and father.
 Dan’s wife, Stephanie Dodd, serves as an elected member of the Ohio State Board of Education, and they are the proud parents of daughters Cecilia and Frances, and son, Augustine.
-The Dodds reside in Licking Township, near Buckeye Lake and Hebron, and are members of St. Edward the Confessor Parish in Granville.
+The Dodds reside in Granville, the home of Denison University, and are members of St. Edward the Confessor Parish.